-There is mounting evidence that traumatic brain injury to youth and high school athletes in contact and collision sports can result not only from a single violent hit but from the cumulative effect of repeated low-grade or sub-concussive hits.
+There is mounting evidence that traumatic brain injury to youth and high school athletes in contact and collision sports can result not only from a single violent hit but from the cumulative effect of repeated low-grade or sub-concussive hits (now called repetitive head impacts).
 [1,18,19]

 While head injuries in sports cannot be prevented entirely, experts believe that there are seven ways to reduce the risk of brain injury from playing contact and collision sports:

 - Better enforcement of existing rules and rule changes;

 - Reducing repetitive head impacts through limits on full-contact practices in tackle football;